Blue skies all round as Liverpool set to be hotter than Barcelona

-Liverpool saw some beautiful weather this weekend, with temperatures up to 21°C, and it looks like the glorious sunshine is here to stay.
+Liverpool saw some beautiful weather this weekend, with temperatures up to 21°C, and it looks like the glorious sunshine will return shortly.

-According to BBC Weather, the city will be hotter than Barcelona next week, with temperatures set to reach as high as 23°C - compared to Barcelona’s 22°C.
+The city will be hotter than Barcelona next week, according to BBC Weather, with temperatures set to reach as high as 23°C - compared to 22°C in the Spanish city.

 Advertisement